DavidYKay/pantry-angular/README.md

-# AngularJS Phone Catalog Tutorial Application
+# AngularJS Recipe Catalog Tutorial Application

 ## Overview

 This application takes the developer thought the process of building a web-application using angular.
 The application is loosely based on
-[Google phone gallery](http://www.google.com/phone/).
+[Google recipe gallery](http://www.google.com/recipe/).
 Each commit is a separate lesson teaching a single aspect of angular.